 NOTE: Windows includes the User Account Control feature to improve the security of your computer.
 You may be prompted for your permission or password for tasks such as installing software, running utilities, or changing Windows settings.
-Refer to HP Support Assistant.
-To access HP Support Assistant on the Start screen, select the HP Support Assistant app.
+For more information, see HP Support Assistant.
+To access HP Support Assistant, from the Start screen, select the HP Support Assistant app.